Henrique-Aleixo/red-scare/README.md

     - **"!?"**: Cannot verify (path exists but no red found - can't prove one doesn't exist)
 - **Why This Works**: Handles each red vertex individually to avoid blocking issues from handling all reds at once
 - **Limitations**: May miss valid solutions when the first path s→r blocks path r→t (e.g., wall problems)
-- **Theoretical Note**: Problem is NP-hard, so perfect correctness is impossible with polynomial-time.
-This approach works well in practice (83% verified coverage) while being honest about uncertainty.

 **Literature Reference**: "On Existence of Must-Include Paths and Cycles in Undirected Graphs" by Yefim Dinitz and Solomon Eyal Shimony (arXiv:2302.09614, 2023)